kexin-yang/kexin-yang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-* I am currently a transitional master student in HCI Lab, School of Computer Science in University of Waterloo.
+* I am currently a graduate student in HCI Lab, School of Computer Science in University of Waterloo.
 I am in Teachable Robot Lab working with Prof. Edith Law (CS), and collaborate with the Cognitive Development Lab directed by Prof. Elizabeth Nilsen (Psychology), where I study how kids perceive teachable humanoid robots and learn from teaching them.
 * I graduated from the School of Computer Science in Carnegie Mellon University, where I majored in Educational Technology and Applied Learning Sciences ([METALS](https://hcii.cmu.edu/masters-educational-technology-and-applied-learning-science-program-overview)) at Human-Computer Interaction Institute.
 * During my time in CMU, I was advised by Prof. [Carolyn Rose](http://www.cs.cmu.edu/~cprose/) from Langauge Technology Institute (LTI), Prof. [Vincent Aleven](https://hcii.cmu.edu/people/vincent-aleven) from HCII, and Prof. [Joseph Jay Williams](http://www.josephjaywilliams.com) from Computer Science department, University of Toronto.
 I also worked closely with the amazing Ph.D. students and post-docs in CMU HCII and LTI, including [Ken Holstein](https://kenholstein.myportfolio.com/), [Xu Wang](http://www.iamxuwang.com/), [Tomoshiro Nagashima](https://tomonag.org/) and [Shiyan Jiang](http://shiyanjiang.com/visual/).
 * I received my Bachelor's Degree in Beijing Normal University in English language literature, focusing on language education.
 I have taught English in various public schools and private institutions, including [Beijing 101 High School](https://en.wikipedia.org/wiki/Beijing_101_Middle_School), Meitan Qiushi High School, [Knovva Academy](https://www.knovva.com), and [Foreign Language Teaching and Research Press](http://en.fltrp.com).

+My Story
+===
+My teaching experiences in various schools exposed me to many **challenges faced by K-12 students and teachers** in their daily work.
+To name a few, students I taught from an under-developed province lack quality teacher resources; teachers I worked with at a top high school in China said they felt exhausted with heavy workload, petty tasks and keeping up with the accelerated students.
+At that time, with the rapid development of technologies (e.g. machine learning and MOOC), I felt it could be of help for coping these challenges faced by teachers and students.

+This led me to pursue graduate study in Educational Technology in Carnegie Mellon University HCII and HCI Lab in University of Waterloo, where I got in touch with various cutting-edge research in Artificial Intelligence in education and HCI, which greatly inspired my interest in further study in this area.

 Research Area
 ===
    My research interests lie at the intersection of Human-Computer Interaction, Learning Science and Artificial Intelligence.